-In brief: The 8000 hectare Bimblebox Nature Refuge is threatened by a massive new coal development proposed by Waratah Coal, owned by Clive Palmer (business man and Member for Fairfax in the Federal Parliament).
+In brief: The 8000 hectare Bimblebox Nature Refuge is threatened by a massive new coal development proposed by Waratah Coal, owned by Clive Palmer (business man and Member for Fairfax in the Federal Parliament between Sept 2013 and July 2016).

 The company has announced that its ‘China First’ mine (otherwise known as the ‘Galilee Coal Project’) would involve open cut mining more than half of Bimblebox Nature Refuge and underground mining the remainder.